hashin/jekyll-now/_posts/2020-08-16-yeh-duniya-agar-mil-bhi-jaye-to-kya-hai.markdown

 Jahaa.n ek khilona hai insaan ki hasti,
-WHERE MAN’S STATUS IS A PLAYTHING,
+WHERE MAN’S PERSONALITY (STATUS) IS A PLAYTHING,

 Yeh basti hai murda-parasto.n ki basti,
 THIS DWELLING IS ONE OF WORSHIPPERS OF THE DEAD,